vargasbernardo/condicionais-I-exercicios/README.md

-# A012 - Condicionais I
+# Condicionais I - Exercícios

 ### Setup do projeto no Git